gregorriegler/rest-crash-course/rest-crash-course.md

 #### PUT for changing state on the server

+> ☐ save - ☐ cache-able - ☑ idempotent

-"Store the supplied entity under the given URI"
+Stores the supplied entity under the given URI.
 Used for create or update.
+In case of create, it's the Client who defines the Id.
-Advantage over POST: idempotency.
-We can send the following request multiple times, and it will have the same effect as sending it a single time.
+Advantage over POST: It's Idempotent, meaning we can send the request multiple times while having the same effect as if we were sending it a single time.

 ```
 PUT http://hsp.com/api/classes/4A